proteincakery.com

 • 2 tablespoons non-fat Greek yogurt 28g

-• 2 tablespoons natural vanilla whey protein powder 13g
+• 2 tablespoons vanilla whey concentrate 11g

 • 2 tablespoons Neufchâtel cheese 28g